plusangel/simple_robot/README.md

-# innoclimber
+# simple_robot

-This is the source for the simple_robot project (ROS + Gazebo) This robot does not have attached any trasmission and controllers A pure model of a differential robot for control expreriments
+This is the source for the simple_robot project (ROS + Gazebo) This robot does not have attached any trasmission and controllers A pure model of a differential robot for control expreriments and not only!

 ## Instuctions

 Gazebo simulation:
 roslaunch simple_robot_gazebo diff_wheeled_gazebo.launch

 Rviz:

-roslaunch simple_robot_description view_mobile_robot.launc

 Check the model: roslaunch innoclimber_visual view_model.launch